Types of Financial Aid

 Subject to Return if Student Drops 100% of Their Quarter Classes: Varies by Donor

-Private or Outside Scholarships are those gifted to a student from an outside organization.
+Private or Outside Scholarships are those awarded to a student from an outside organization.
 Each donor designates specific eligibility criteria and funding ranges, along with what the student has to do to continue receiving the scholarship.

 If no criteria are established by the donor, South will consider the scholarship non-need based, but will return any amount over the Cost of Attendance to the donor.
 South will award the scholarship at any enrollment level, but will divide the scholarship evenly between all quarters the student attended for the year.
-Continuing eligibility will be the same as the Academic Enrollment Policy.
-Funds will not be rolled from one academic year to another, but will be returned to the donor.
-Funds will be returned to the donor if the student transfers schools.